Blend node

 The Blend node blends two or more inputs using an optional opacity.
-It performs a blend operation defined by the blend mode between the inputs, and mixes the result with the background input using the opacity (defined by the opacity parameter multiplied by the greyscale input).
+It performs a blend operation defined by the blend mode between the inputs, and mixes the result with the background input using the opacity (defined by the opacity parameter multiplied by the grayscale input).

 The Blend node accepts three or more inputs: